lavanya0506/FinMate/README.md

 🎨 Styled with TailwindCSS and Shadcn UI: Aesthetic and responsive design with TailwindCSS and Shadcn UI.\
 💾 PostgreSQL & Drizzle ORM: Reliable data storage with PostgreSQL and Drizzle ORM.\

+## Geting Started

+To get started with the development server, follow these steps:\

+Install dependencies:\

+npm install \
+# or
+yarn install\
+# or
+pnpm install \
+# or
+bun install \
+Run the development server:\

+npm run dev\
+# or
+yarn dev\
+# or
+pnpm dev\
+# or
+bun dev\
+Open http://localhost:3000 with your browser to see the result. \

+You can start editing the page by modifying app/page.tsx.
+The page auto-updates as you edit the file.\

+This project uses next/font to automatically optimize and load Inter, a custom Google Font.